home-assistant/home-assistant.io/source/_integrations/fritz.markdown

 #### Service `fritz.cleanup`

-Remove all stale devices from HomeAssistant.
+Remove all stale devices from Home Assistant.
-A device is identified as stale when it's still present on HomeAssistant but not on the Fritz!box.
+A device is identified as stale when it's still present on HomeAssistant but not on the FRITZ!box.

 | Service data attribute | Optional | Description                                                                                                    |
 | ---------------------- | -------- | -------------------------------------------------------------------------------------------------------------- |